flxf/maximum-bipartite-matching/README.md

     A4 B2
     B1 A4
     B3 A4
+    B4 A4

 ### Sample Output

 This is one of a few possible outputs.

-    size of maximum matching: 4
+    Size of maximum matching: 4
     A0 B0
     A2 B1
     A3 B2